Wikifab/ext-simple-embed-video/README.md

 ### Create the Semantic Template

-Then, you need to create a Semantic template with the following code:
+Then, you need to create a Semantic template (called "TutoVideo") with the following code:

 	{{#ev:{{{TutoVideoService|}}} | {{{TutoVideoURL|}}} }}